 You can listen to the full interview on Stitcher click here.

 To listen right here on my website click here.

-My guess is that you are here because you are curious about what it might be like to start your own business?
+Are you curious about what it takes to start your own business?

 15 years of experience working with start up businesses are condensed into the 7 steps in this book.